Step By Step To Create a File Upload Form in WordPress

 This is not a mandatory step.
 This step will help you change the style of the file upload from the default Modern style to the Classic style with a ‘Choose Now’ button Or you can leave it to modern.

 Only one file can be uploaded per field in classic file upload.
-In Order to accept multiple uploads you have to add extra File Upload Field.
-Enabling conditional logic on the initial File Upload makes it appear clutter free.
+In Order to accept multiple uploads, you have to add an extra File Upload Field.
+Enabling conditional logic on the initial File Upload makes it appear clutter-free.

 Step 3: Customize File Upload Form Settings